BlakyPawsInSnow/BlakyPawsInSnow/README.md

 - 👋 Hi, I’m @BlakyPawsInSnow,Maybe u see me in pony town so hi!
-I'm a minor!(14 years old) so I'm not comfortable with adults or too young kids, I play in the md/hazbin helluva boss place!
+I'm a minor!(14 years old) so I'm not comfortable with adults or too young kids, I play in the md/hh and hb place!
 I do lot of cos or creative oc for fun!
 I'm not very talkative sometime and I fav to talk with my friends, but if u want talk with u can!(if I don't have socialanxiety and not too shy :) ) Sometime I'm afk too so whisper me if I don't int.
 (Warning I'm depressive so I don't talk very much sometime cause I have problems irl..
 I fav to talk with people I love like my friends